-Power up your smart outlet using your smartphone and gain access to your computer remotely.
+Power up your smart plug using your smartphone and gain access to your computer remotely.

-Yes, you can leave the computer powered on all the time, but that uses power.
-This way you can turn it on when you want and get that job done, without having to travel back to the office.
+Yes, you can always leave the computer powered on, but that consumes power.
+This way, you can turn it on with a smart plug when you want and get that job done without having to travel back to the office.

 After you are done, simply turn it off remotely and power it off.

-- Powering up of media servers in a non-local location.
+- Powering up media servers in a non-local location.

-- Hardware shut down and power up where software restarts aren’t available or when systems have frozen.
+- Hardware shut down and power up when software restarts aren’t available, or systems have frozen.

-This is for batteries that are used in various vehicles etc. that don’t run all the time.
+This is for batteries used in various vehicles that don’t run all the time.

 This is also true for possessions that don’t have their own charging capabilities.
 For instance, a boat battery.

-After your trip out on the water, hook it up to your trickle charger in your garage which is plugged into a smart plug.
-Then you have yourself an ability to keep the battery charging at the intervals that you want.
+After your trip out on the water, hook it up to your trickle charger in your garage, which is plugged into a smart plug.
+Then you have yourself the ability to keep the battery charging at the intervals that you want.

 Simply setup up a daily or weekly schedule to maintain the charging on the battery.
 The next time you need to take your boat out, your battery is ready to go.

-The same method could be used for a car or bike that stands during a short period in the year or another car perhaps.
-I always think it is a fantastic idea to keep a battery operational, rather than storing it.
+The same method could be used for a car or bike that stands during a short period in the year or another car, perhaps.

 Some examples of battery maintenance include: